OperantAI/secops-chaos/components/README.md

 `woodpecker` can install optional Components which enhance and enable additional experiments.

-* `woodpecker-ai`: Enables running Chaos Experiments against AI providers such as OpenAI and Anthropic
+* `woodpecker-ai`: Enables running red teaming experiments against AI providers such as OpenAI and Anthropic